Expectations and Responsibilities

-- Academics: to successfully complete a program of study consisting of either 30 or 32 credit hours, as specified by the departmental requirements.
+- Academics: to successfully complete a program of study consisting of the number of credit hours specified by the departmental requirements.

 - Thesis (for Plan A students only): to discover and pursue a unique topic of research in order to construct new knowledge.